 NUS Hackers is run by a group of student volunteers—the coreteam.
 Our long term goal is to build a healthy community of passionate hackers in NUS.
 We think that this benefits everyone: start-ups, tech companies and professors have a central pool from which to find good programmers, and students have an easy way to meet and learn from like-minded peers.

 Our about page has more on what we do.
+You do not need to join coreteam to attend our events, they are open to the public!

 How we’re structured